 He just didn't like seeing gay people kissing in Miami.

-How many times on this program have I said and questioned why is the gay and lesbian community not standing with the likes of Sean Hannity and speaking out about Sharia law.
+How many times on this program have I said and questioned why is the gay and lesbian community not standing with the likes of Sean Hannity and speaking out about Sharia law?

-I've raised the question so many times why is Hillary Clinton taking all of this money from all of these countries that have these horrible track records, human rights records for women and gays.
+Why is Hillary Clinton taking all of this money from all of these countries that have these horrible track records, human rights records for women and gays?

-And she seems they seem to have bought her silence.
+And she seems, they seem to have bought her silence.

-It does matter where you take money from it does matter if that money silences you speaking out.
+It does matter if that money silences you speaking out.

 It matters in a big way.